ajexks284/to-do/README.md

-Built a to-do list app using HTML, CSS and Javascript.
-Part of The Odin Project.
+Built a to-do list app using HTML, CSS and Javascript.\
+Part of The Odin Project.\
+Inspired by Todoist.\